turbot/powerpipe-docs/docs/reference/config-files/workspace.md

 }
 ```

-Powerpipe workspaces allow you to define multiple named configurations and easily switch between them using the `--workspace` argument or `FLOWPIPE_WORKSPACE`
+Powerpipe workspaces allow you to define multiple named configurations and easily switch between them using the `--workspace` argument or `POWERPIPE_WORKSPACE`
 environment variable.

 ```bash